LiteCore/framework/README.md

 Paths are machine specific.
 Talk to your web host if you are uncertain where this folder is.

-3. Create a new MySQL database and import structure.sql and data.sql using your favourite MySQL manager e.g. phpMyAdmin.
+3. Create a new MySQL database and import `install/structure.sql` and then `install/data.sql` using your favorite MySQL manager, e.g. phpMyAdmin.

-4. Go to phpMyAdmin and import the files install/structure.sql and then install/data.sql into your database.

-5. Copy the configuration file install/public_html/storage/config.inc.php to your storage/ folder and insert your MySQL credentials.
+4. Copy the configuration file `install/public_html/storage/config.inc.php` to your `storage/` folder and insert your MySQL credentials.

-If everything went well LiteCore should load without errors.
+If everything went well, LiteCore should load without errors.

 ## Support